Ankr-network/ankr-docs/docs/Tutorials/how-to-get-started-with-truffle.md

 {% hint style="info" %}
 **NOTE: **

-The filename is prefixed with a number and is suffixed by a description.&#x20;
+The filename is prefixed with a number and is suffixed by a description.

-The numbered **prefix** is required in order to determine the order in which to run migrations as well as to record whether the migration ran successfully.&#x20;
+The numbered **prefix** is required in order to determine the order in which to run migrations as well as to record whether the migration ran successfully.

 The **suffix** is purely for human readability and comprehension.
 Your migration function also may be `async`  in order to use the `await` keyword to await your deployments.
 {% endhint %}